thatlonelybugbear/FoundryMacros/README.md

-# Buggy bears guide to some of his Foundry Macros.
+# Buggy bear's guide to some of his Foundry Macros.

 Mainly I create macros that are MidiQOL driven.